Course of Study

 This portfolio should be maintained, ideally, throughout the student’s graduate career.
 As such, it represents the student’s cumulative, synthetic, and original contribution to knowledge in the field.
 Students are therefore encouraged to explore a diverse range of subjects during their M.A. and Ph.D. coursework.
 In the exceptional circumstance that students write on related topics (for example, on the same artist, work, or interpretive framework) for two different classes they must obtain the express permission of both instructors.
 Related essays should cite each other, and any language drawn directly from another paper should be quoted and footnoted.
 If there is doubt about what constitutes overlap, err on the side of caution.
 The student should supply the current professor with the past work (or both professors if the projects are simultaneous) and explain how substantial new work and thought will result in an enhanced piece of scholarship.

-The portfolios of all students will be reviewed at the end of the first years of the M.A. and Ph.D. degrees (typically the first and third year).
+The portfolios of all students will be reviewed at the end of the first years of the M.A. and Ph.D. degrees.
 The Director of Graduate Studies will oversee this process each spring.
 The review committee will consist of the major professor and one faculty member in a related field of study or with whom the student has had a class.
 In the case of disagreement between the two readers, the Graduate Coordinator will act as a third reader.
 If reviewers are especially concerned about a student, the whole department will review the portfolio.
 Results of this review will be discussed with each student in an advising and mentoring conference with the student’s advisor.

 Students coming in to the Ph.D. program with M.A.’s from other institutions wishing to transfer credits